A Rolling Stone Gathers No Moss

-Hot stone massage combines the benefits of or thermotherapy, the use of heat applications, with the strokes of massage using stones to create a deep, relaxing and healing treatment.
-The heat of the stones warms the skin, which allows for the absorption of moisturizing and therapeutic oils or lotion, while simultaneously preparing the musculature of the body so the therapist can work into the deeper muscle layers.
+Hot stone massage combines the benefits of thermotherapy, and heat applications, with the strokes of massage using stones to create a deep, relaxing, and healing treatment.
+The heat of the stones warms the skin, allowing for the absorption of moisturizing and therapeutic oils or lotion while simultaneously preparing the body’s musculature so the therapist can work into the deeper muscle layers.

 The stones are smooth basalt stones with a high iron content, which enables them to retain heat.
-The stones are applied at varying degrees of heat, onto an oiled body, and the effect is similar to a combination of sauna and massage, without having to breathe in the steam.
-The practitioner will massage with some stones and lay others on the body at particular strategic places on your body, such as your spine, neck, knees ankles, thighs, between your toes, while others are used at chakra points for energy balancing.
+The stones are applied at varying degrees of heat onto an oiled body, and the effect is similar to a combination of sauna and massage without having to breathe in the steam.
+The practitioner will massage with some stones and lay others on the body at particular strategic places, such as your spine, neck, knees, ankles, thighs, and between your toes, while others are used at chakra points for energy balancing.

 Stones … What’s Hot!

-Many people find the warmth of the hot stones to be comforting and get it for relaxation.
-Since hot stones are used to massage the body, you receive the same benefits as a Swedish massage, deep tissue massage and trigger point work.
-The added benefit is heat that penetrates the muscle and tendon providing deeper work with less pressure or pain.
+Many people find the hot stones’ warmth comforting and get it for relaxation.
+Since hot stones massage the body, you receive the same benefits as Swedish, deep tissue, and trigger point work.
+The added benefit is heat penetrating the muscle and tendon, providing more profound work with less pressure or pain.

-A hot stone massage is suited to people who tend to feel chilly or who have cold feet.
-It’s also suited for people who have muscle tension but prefer a lighter massage.
+A hot stone massage suits people who feel chilly or have cold feet.
+It’s also done for people with muscle tension but prefer a lighter massage.
 The heat relaxes muscles, allowing the therapist to work the muscles without using deep pressure.

 - Promotes deep muscle and tissue relaxation